12-11-2025 –, Spinoza foyer

 -

-You work in small groups to develop and structure new concepts for the transformative use of AI in teaching.
-Possible topics are: AI as a co-lecturer, creative examination formats, AI-supported reflection processes, AI as a sparring partner (see also Bond et al, 2024 and Bozkurt et al., 2025). -
+You’ll work in small groups to develop and structure new concepts for the transformative use of AI in teaching.
+Possible topics are: AI as a co-lecturer, creative examination formats, AI-supported reflection processes, AI as a sparring partner. -

 - What are the criteria for transformative AI teaching?